ZSarver/website-code/content/pages/about.rst

 * C++
 * Python
 * Haskell
+* Java

-I have at least a little experience in quite a few more: **Java, Ruby, Go, Rust, MOS 6502 assembly** (on the Atari 2600 and Apple //e,) and **Zilog Z80 assembly** (on the Sega SG-1000 and Sega Master System.)
+I have at least a little experience in quite a few more: **Ruby, Go, Rust, MOS 6502 assembly** (on the Atari 2600 and Apple //e,) and **Zilog Z80 assembly** (on the Sega SG-1000 and Sega Master System.)